GROUP COMPONENTS INTO ROOMS FOR MORE EFFICIENT LAYOUT

 The key to properly managing your component placements and traces is to utilize diﬀerent techniques of grouping objects together rather than individually modifying each individual object.
 A lot of users hate the idea of having to individually bring a component to the board layout.
 This paper details what Altium Designer can do to make layout management easier and less time consuming, allowing you to meet your project deadlines.

-A component layout can become really messy if the components and traces are not organized properly.
-The most common methods to a managed design layout is through the use of rooms.
-Rooms can be used to manage component placements better, and it can easily help one identify the component’s origin, which is explained more in detail below.
+A PCB group components layout can become really messy if the components and traces are not organized properly.
+The most common method of a managed design layout is through the use of rooms.
+Rooms can be used to manage design component placement better, and it can easily help one identify the component’s origin, which is explained more in detail below.

-Rooms are commonly used during design transfers from the schematic to the PCB components layout editor, where each are defined as respective schematic sheets.
-The components are defined on each sheet as component classes, in which its generations are defined through the project’s configurations.
-For example, a project contains 5 diﬀerent sheets, each containing specific components, in which the importance of a flat versus hierarchical design is voided.
-When the schematic is pushed over to the PCB layout of the project, the PCB design layout will contain the sheet-defined rooms with their respective components used, illustrated in Figure 1.
-For components that are not already placed within a room after ECO generation, you can manually define a room over them, or drag components to the new room.
+Rooms are commonly used to expedite the data transfer from the schematic to the PCB components layout editor, where each is defined as respective schematic sheet designs.
+This makes for a better Printed Circuit Board design and data management throughout the PCB fabrication process.
+The electronic components are defined on each sheet as component classes, in which its generations are defined through the project’s configurations.
+For example, a project contains 5 diﬀerent sheets, each containing a specific PCB group components layout, in which the importance of a flat versus hierarchical design is voided.
+When the schematic is pushed over to the PCB layout of the project, the Printed Circuit Board design and layout will contain the sheet-defined rooms data with the respective electronic components used, illustrated in Figure 1.
+For components that are not already placed within a room after ECO generation, you can manually define a room over them or drag the component parts to the new room for future design updates.

 Figure 1: Generating a room with the sheet-linked components.

-The neat thing about rooms is the room definition’s preference to allow room and component locking.
-With components locked within a room, shown in Figure 2, you can relocate the room and bring all the assigned components along with it in one mouse-drag action, and then keep the room stationary using room locking.
-This removes a user’s hassle of manually moving each individual object, or a selection of a group of objects.
-Of course, the added capability to unlock the components to individually relocate each one is an option too, making the tool less restricted in case modifications to one object may be required.
+The neat thing about rooms is the room preference settings which allow for room data and component parts locking.
+With Printed Circuit Board components locked within a room, shown in Figure 2, you can relocate the room and bring all the assigned components along with it in one mouse-drag action, and then keep the room stationary using room locking.
+This removes a user’s hassle of manually moving each individual object or data, or a selection to group PCB components and objects for a preferred circuit board layout.
+Of course, the added capability to unlock the electronic components to individually relocate each one is an option too, allowing for optimal versatility in case modifications to one object or design may be required.

 Figure 2: Rooms can be locked to prevent moving.